GLOBAL MARKETS-German yields rise again, stocks dip

 "The direction is clear: Dollar/yen will maintain its

-think it's too early to say that the dollar will test 130 yen
+it's too early to say that the dollar will test 130 yen soon."

 Asian shares earlier extended losses as weak Chinese imports